ibm-cloud-docs/power-iaas/faq.md

 {: #performance}
 {: faq}

 If you'd like to compare your current environment's performance to what's available through the {{site.data.keyword.powerSys_notm}} offering, see the [IBM Power Systems Performance Report](https://www.ibm.com/downloads/cas/K90RQOW8){: external}.
-For a more condensed comparison, see [IBM Power Systems CPW performance data comparison](https://www.itechsol.com/wp-content/uploads/2018/07/IBM-Power-Systems-CPW-Performance-Data-Comparison-P7-vs-P8-vs-P9-rev3-July-2018.pdf){: external}.

 ## How do I migrate my VM from one data center to another (WDC04 to DAL13)?
 {: #vm-migration}